-Speed & quality drives everything in today's digital world.
-Organisations that successfully accelerate whilst improving quality apply techniques like Agile, DevOps and / or Lean.
-For organisations that are the start of their digital journey it can be tricky to decide what best to apply - "Should I deploy Agile, DevOps and Lean or do I only focus on Agile and Lean and apply DevOps at a later stage?"
+Speed & quality drives everything in today’s digital world.
+Organizations that successfully accelerate whilst improving quality apply techniques like Agile, DevOps and/or Lean.
+For organisations that are the start of their digital journey it can be tricky to decide what best to apply— “Should I deploy Agile, DevOps and Lean or do I only focus on Agile and Lean and apply DevOps at a later stage?”

 Agile is a software development approach, coined first in 2001 that mainly focuses on the actual development cycle covering the aspects from the point of gathering requirements to executing code testing.
-It does this by splitting larger set of requirements into small(er) more manageable junks that are then being prioritised and developed by highly collaborative teams in very short and iterative cycles.
-As per Agile is all about creating a project down into little / smaller components called user stories, prioritising them and then continuously delivering these in short cycles called iterations.
+It does this by splitting larger set of requirements into small(er) more manageable junks that are then being prioritized and developed by highly collaborative teams in very short and iterative cycles.
+As per Agile is all about creating a project down into little/smaller components called user stories, prioritizing them and then continuously delivering these in short cycles called iterations.

 This is in contrast to the so-called V-Mode development approach, that runs through the different development phases (plan, define, design, develop, test and implement) in a waterfall approach.
 Both typically focus on functional requirements throughout the beginning and middle phases.

 DevOps , a term that was coined in 2007 , focuses much more on the middle and end phases and is mainly focused on increasing deployment cycles as well as reducing outages that are change related.
 DevOps achieves that by bringing “Development” and “Operations” together.
 Focusing on people, process and tools related aspects DevOps is a way of collaborating and industrializing using highly automated approaches to deploy solutions that evolve as fast as your business needs it.
 The team-centric DevOps ethos tears down traditional silos to tightly integrate business, development and operations to drive agility and service delivery excellence across the entire lifecycle.
 For more details on DevOps see as well as